janhvi-mishra-data/E-Commerce-Analytics-PowerBI/README.md

 ## 📌 Overview

-This project presents an **end-to-end Business Intelligence solution** built using **SQL, Power BI, Power Query, and DAX** on the **Olist Brazilian E-Commerce Dataset**.
+This project presents an **end-to-end Business Intelligence solution** built using **SQL, Power BI, Power Query, and DAX** on the **Olist Brazilian E-Commerce Public Dataset**.

-It demonstrates the complete analytics lifecycle—from importing raw transactional data to performing SQL-based business analysis, designing a Star Schema data model, developing DAX measures, and creating executive dashboards for business decision-making.
+It demonstrates the complete analytics lifecycle—from cleaning and exploring raw transactional data using SQL to transforming data with Power Query, designing a Star Schema, developing DAX measures, and building interactive Power BI dashboards for business decision-making.

-The project focuses on helping stakeholders understand sales performance, customer behavior, seller efficiency, product performance, logistics, and customer satisfaction through interactive visualizations and analytical reporting.
+The solution enables stakeholders to monitor sales performance, understand customer purchasing behavior, evaluate seller performance, analyze product trends, assess delivery efficiency, and track customer satisfaction through interactive dashboards and KPI reporting.

 ---